Femur Segmentation

 Slide the Shift slider to the right to reveal the implant in the left knee.
 There are two parts to the implant: one in the femur and one in the tibia.

-Cropping the volume is a critical step in Slicer as it helps reduce the memory load (and avoid crashes) by eliminating parts of the volume that are not relevant to your project.
+Cropping the volume is a critical step for segmentation.
+It helps reduce the memory load (and avoid crashes) by eliminating parts of the volume that are not relevant to your project.
 We can create an ROI in the Volume Rendering module, but then the ROI has to be manually drawn.

 For this exercise, we instead want to create an ROI with precise coordinates.
 This will allow us to compare our segmentations in a future exercise.
 To create a precise ROI, we need the Markup tools.